The Maxims of Ptahhotep

-The Maxims of Ptahhotep or Instruction of Ptahhotep is an ancient Egyptian literary composition by the Vizier Ptahhotep around 2375–2350 BC, during the rule of King Djedkare Isesi of the Fifth Dynasty.
-The text was discovered in Thebes in 1847 by Egyptologist M. Prisse d'Avennes.
+The Maxims of Ptahhotep or Instruction of Ptahhotep is an ancient Egyptian literary composition by the Vizier Ptahhotep, during the rule of King Djedkare Isesi of the Fifth Dynasty.
+The text was discovered in Thebes in 1847 by Egyptologist Émile Prisse d'Avennes.
 The Instructions of Ptahhotep are considered didactic wisdom literature belonging to the genre of sebayt.
-There are four copies of the Instructions, and the only complete version, Papyrus Prisse, is located in the Bibliothèque Nationale in Paris.
-According to William Kelly Simpson, scholars tend to believe that the Instructions of Ptahhotep were originally composed during the Middle Kingdom, specifically the Twelfth Dynasty.
+There are four copies of the Instructions, and the only complete version, the Prisse Papyrus, is located in the Bibliothèque Nationale in Paris.
+According to William Kelly Simpson, scholars tend to believe that the Instructions of Ptahhotep were originally composed during the Middle Kingdom (approximately 2040 to 1782 BC), specifically the Twelfth Dynasty.
 The earliest extant copies of the text were altered to make them understandable for the Egyptians of the New Kingdom.
 The text presents a very good picture of the general attitudes of that period.
 The Instructions of Ptahhotep addresses various virtues that are necessary to live a good life and how to live accordingly to Maat, which was an important part of the Egyptian culture.